Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 What is MSF doing?

-Our teams are offering surgical support, wound care, physiotherapy, maternity and pediatric care, primary healthcare, vaccination and mental health services.
+Our teams are offering surgical support, wound care, physiotherapy, maternity and pediatric care, sexual and reproductive care, primary healthcare, vaccination and mental health care, among other services.
 MSF teams are also providing water distribution.

 However, massive challenges related to supply as well as sieges and evacuation orders on various hospitals are pushing our activities onto an ever-smaller territory and limiting our response.